adityam197/odin-recipes/README.md

 This is a recipe website built by following The Odin Project course.

-Currently, we have used HTML5 to create this website.# odin-repos
+Currently, we have used HTML5 to create this website.